 Rotating the four jacks surrounding the transformer wires with the tip connector oriented away provides the maximum space for the wires..

 This is one of the more difficult panels to install.
 The holes for the wires are small, the transformer covers some of the holes, and the transformer wires interfere with the jacks.
 I added a plastic washer between the transformer and PCB since the metal can is close to pads.
 I ran a ground wire over to the hole pad so the transformer shell would be grounded.
-Since I didn't know the transformer wiring I verified correct phase with a test signal to make sure there was no phase reversal.
+Since I didn't know the transformer wiring I verified correct phase with a test signal to make sure the output was in phase.

 I did not install the SMT resistors to keep the input impedance as high as possible.

 Although the preamp gain switch operated and provided three different gains, it didn't match the front panel.
 R73 and R78 are not wired correctly.
-I simply installed these two resistors as shown to match the front panel legends..
+I simply installed these two resistors as shown to match the front panel legends.
+R78 mounts radially and R73 gets wired across to the end pad of R78.

 There is only one trimmer, TR1, which is adjusted by measuring the output on IC3 pin 1 and adjusting for 0.0V on the highest gain setting.

-Channels A and F have different gains from channels B - E because of vactrols variation.
-I hand selected R3, R9, R46, and R50 for matching gain to the other channels.
+Channels A and F have different gains from channels B - E because of variations in the vactrols.
+I hand selected R3, R9, R46, and R50 to match the gain of the other channels.
 R3 adjusts the left gain and R9 adjusts the right gain of channel A. R46 adjusts the left gain and R50 adjusts the right gain of channel F.

 V1.1 appears to be the same as V2.0 with a few minor exceptions.
 The six 5K SMT resistors are not present, there are two 10R series resistors in in series with the +/-15V supplies, and the bulk electrolytic capacitors are larger at 100 µF.
 All of the reference numbers are different but the layout is very similar with the exception of the MTS pad is at the top of the board.
 BOM V2.0 is used with this PCB.
 The four resistors for setting the gain of channels A and F are R18, R20, R55, and R59.